<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 • Promote your Live sessions with Instagram Stories, Reels, and regular posts to generate anticipation.

-• Let your followers know the date, time, and topic of your live session.
+• Let your followers know the date, time, and topic (just like the post above does!).

 • During your live session, engage with your viewers by responding to their comments, questions, and reactions.
 Encourage them to participate by asking for their input, conducting polls, or hosting giveaways.